Skip to content

 Track: own it once it is live

 A shipped behavior drifts.
 Models get swapped, prompts get edited, inputs change, and the product you tested is not the product running a month later.
-When an AI coding agent deleted a company's production database during a stated change freeze, the gap was not a smarter model, it was a blast radius and a stop that no one kept watching.
+When an AI coding agent deleted a company's production database during a stated change freeze, what was missing was not a smarter model but a bounded blast radius and a stop that someone still checked.
 Track is the ownership that does not end at launch.

 The stop still worksHalt a live run yourself after each model or prompt change, and confirm one wrong action still cannot reach past what it was scoped to.You have stopped a real run mid-flight since the last change, not just at launch, and a bad turn still touches only the one thing it was scoped to.Blast radius: bound what one turn can touch